Phytoceramides, Explained: The Secret To Moisturized, Glowing Skin*

 While you can use ceramides topically, most of the science points to snagging your phytoceramides from supplements for optimal benefits.* This way, you can provide a more continuous stream of ceramides, naturally supporting stores from the inside out.*

-Additionally, wheat, rice, and eggs are all dietary sources of ceramides and their precursor, sphingolipids, but ceramides are poorly absorbed in digestion.
+Additionally, wheat, rice, and eggs are all dietary sources of ceramides and their precursor, sphingolipids, but ceramides are poorly absorbed in general digestion.

 What are the benefits of phytoceramides?